-In 2003 Parliament passed the Traditional Leadership and Governance Framework Act (TLGFA).
+In 2003 Parliament passed the Traditional Leadership and Governance Framework Act ('Framework Act').
 This Act recognised 'tribes' created in terms of the Native Administration Act of 1927 as current 'traditional communities'.
 It also recognised 'tribal authorities' created in terms of the Bantu Authorities Act of 1951 as 'traditional councils'.
 The sum of the tribal authority boundaries made up the Bantustans under apartheid.
-The Draft Traditional Affairs Bill has used these controversial boundaries to define the area where the Bill would apply.
-This means that, except for the provisions about Khoi-San groups and leaders, this Bill applies only to people who live in the former Bantustans.
+The TKLB has used these controversial boundaries to define the area where the Bill will operate.
+This means that, in effect, except for the provisions about Khoi-San groups and leaders, this Bill applies only to people who live in the former Bantustans.

 The popular saying 'kgosi ke kgosi ka morafe' or 'inkosi yinkosi ngabantu' shows that traditional leaders are supposed to gain their authority and legitimacy from the people they lead.
-Because of its reliance on the TLGFA boundaries, TAB starts with the opposite idea that traditional leaders' authority is based on territory, rather than on people.
+Because of its reliance on the Framework Act boundaries, the TKLB starts with the opposite idea that traditional leaders' authority is based on territory, rather than on people.
 The implication is that everyone within the former Bantustans is subject to a traditional leader as per the apartheid laws.
-Traditional leaders' jurisdictional boundaries are then reinforced by new laws.
+The TKLB goes so far as to specify that in order for a traditional community to gain recognition, it must first have a senior traditional leader.
+Traditional leaders are put at the centre of a traditional community's customary law identity.
+The TKLB's assumption is therefore that traditional leaders create traditional communities, contrary to customary law which states that traditional leaders exist because of traditional communities.

 These imposed, apartheid-constructed boundaries undermine the consensual nature of the relationship between traditional leaders and the people that they govern.
 The boundaries do this by removing traditional leaders' accountability to the people.
 Because traditional leaders are recognised and paid by the government, they become accountable more to government than to the people that they serve.
 This is particularly a problem in cases where the content of customary law is contested between traditional leaders and ordinary people.
-By allowing for the broad allocation of roles to traditional leaders, the Bill could enable traditional leaders to enforce controversial versions of customary law.
+Some traditional leaders commit abuses against people or are involved in corrupt practices, and try to justify their actions in the name of customary law.
+By allowing for the broad allocation of roles to traditional leaders, the TKLB could enable traditional leaders to enforce these controversial versions of customary law.
 These versions of customary law then favour traditional leaders' interests above people's customary entitlements.